jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 `In left hand side` you'll notice that no point, there is overlap.
 So at no point we can draw a vertical line an run into two vertical line.
 This means that we're doing one thing at a time.

-`In right hand side` we have a ton of overlpa in waiting for the two request and we are even able to start requests and print the end of program message while we're waiting for some of those requests to complete.
+`In right hand side` we have a ton of overlap in waiting for the two request and we are even able to start requests and print the end of program message while we're waiting for some of those requests to complete.

 As our synchronous example, not only is it a lot faster it also does not block the user from interacting with the user interface and it doesn't prevent other unrelated code from running.